 The Volcano Experiment

-File that datum in the bullpen somewhere.
+File that bit of info in the recesses of the mind somewhere.

-The next datum to file: My teacher in 5th grade (that's a year later) telling the class that she sips baking soda water whenever she has an upset tummy.
+The next bit to file: My teacher in 5th grade (that's a year later) telling the class that she sips baking soda water whenever she has an upset tummy.
 You just mix a little baking soda in a glass of water, and down the hatch it goes -- instant relief.

-BOOM !!!
+BOOM!!!
 A ball of volcanic gas about the size of a grapefruit happened inside my stomach (I'm surprised it didn't rupture), which then immediately blew out as a gigantic burp.